acoustic-content-samples/wchtools-cli/README.md

   The wchtools functions are limited by what the Watson Content Hub public REST APIs allow, including but not limited to the following list:

   - The authoring APIs and services do not allow you to push an update to an authoring artifact, where the "revision" field of the item you are trying to push does not match the current revision stored that is stored on the server by the authoring service.
 This action is enforced by the services to help prevent overwriting newer updates by another user through authoring UI with an older copy of an artifact.
 If a wchtools push encounters such a 409 conflict error for an authoring artifact or artifacts, each conflicting copy is saved to the appropriate artifact subfolder with a "conflict" suffix.
 You can compare the files locally to determine which changes are appropriate.
 If you determine that it is safe to override the conflicting server changes with your local artifacts, you may try pushing again with the -f or --force-override options to ask the authoring services to override the revision conflict validation.

   - The authoring content service does not allow pushing a "ready" state content item, if that content item currently has a "draft" outstanding.
 You can push a draft content item, whether a draft exists, or no artifact exists for that content ID.
 But you cannot push a "ready" content item if that item has a draft.
 If you must push a ready item, for example, to recover from a server side mistake, where a draft exists, you can cancel the draft and try again.
 Or you can fix the issue with the authoring UI and then pull the content down to the local filesystem again for archiving.

   - Authoring artifacts refer to each other by internal identifiers (the 'id' field).
 The Watson Content Hub authoring services enforce validation of referential integrity as artifacts are created or updated through the public REST APIs.
 For this reason, it is suggested that you use the -A or --All-authoring options when you push authoring artifacts.
 This option is not needed if you are pushing up only a new set of low level artifacts such as content types (where you could use -t to specify that's what what you want to push).
 Low-level artifacts are those artifacts without references to other types of artifacts.
 The all authoring artifact options push artifacts in order from those with no dependencies, to those with the most dependencies.
 This ordering helps avoid issues where dependent artifacts don't exist yet on the server, during a push.

+  - Pulling (exporting) a set of artifacts from one tenant and moving them to another by pushing (importing) to the new tenant is "additive", in that if something was removed from the source tenant between pull and push iterations, they won't automatically be removed from the target tenant.
+You will need to use the Authoring UI to remove authoring artifacts (content, pages etc) on the target tenant explicitly,  if they were removed in the source tenant, when migrating a new version of an application to a target tenant (for example, when using multiple Watson Content Hub tenants to develop, test and then release iterative versions of an application).

 #### Git Repository
   The IBM Watson Content Hub Developer Tools are provided as open source and made available in github.